-Whole-wheat berry is from the berries of the wheat plant.
-When compared to other grains, wheat berry has a low caloric density.
+Whole-wheat berries are from the berries of the wheat plant.
+When compared to other grains, wheat berries have a low caloric density.

 While buckwheat is not a grain, it exhibits all of the qualities of a grain.

-It is high in protein and B vitamins, and it provides all nine essential amino acids required by the body.
+It is high in protein and B vitamins and provides all nine essential amino acids required by the body.
 It is ideal for noodles, pancakes and as an addition to salads.